Aigburth: Description

 Historically a part of Lancashire, Aigburth is mainly residential and covers an area following Aigburth Road (A561) and the areas either side of it until it reaches Garston.
 The suburb is to the south of Sefton Park and adjoins Otterspool Park, which leads to Otterspool Promenade on the Mersey.
-Housing in the district is predominantly a mix of terraced and semi-detached homes.
-Along Aigburth Drive, overlooking Sefton Park, there are also larger detached properties, many of which have been converted into flats or hotels.
-The Riverside Drive area features modern developments with detached and semi-detached houses.
-Lark Lane, situated between Aigburth Road and Sefton Park, is a vibrant area known for its independent shops, restaurants, and bars.
-In 2007, The Guardian featured Aigburth in its ‘Let’s Move to...’ series.
+Housing in the district is mostly a mixture of terraced and semi detached homes, with large detached houses (mostly converted into flats or hotels) in Aigburth Drive overlooking Sefton Park and modern estates containing detached and semi detached houses in the Riverside Drive area.
+Lark Lane (between Aigburth Road and Sefton Park) is a lively place with many independent shops, restaurants and bars.
+The Guardian published an article about Aigburth in 2007 in its 'Let's move to ...' series.

 Etymology

 The name can be interpreted as "hill where oak trees grow" and is a hybrid place-name: the first part of the name is from Old Norse eik meaning "oak tree" (which is found in Eikton in Cumbria and Eakring in Nottinghamshire) and Old English beorg or berg meaning hill but as there is no real hill in Aigburth the sense here is more likely to be rising ground.
 Beorg or berg is more usually rendered -borough (as in Barlborough in Derbyshire) or more rarely as -barrow (as in Backbarrow in Cumbria).
 The name was also recorded as Eikberei in an undated record.

-An alternative interpretation of the name "Aigburth" is that it derives from "Aiges' Berth," referring to the place where the Viking Aiges moored his longboat.
-This suggestion is plausible, as Aigburth lies directly at the mouth of the Mersey rather than on higher ground.
-The nearby hill, known as Toxteth, bears a distinctly Viking name meaning "the camp of Toces."
+A possible other meaning of Aigburth is Aiges' Berth, meaning the place where the Viking Aiges berthed his long boat.
+This is plausible because Aigburth is right on the Merseyside river mouth and not on a hill.
+The nearby hill has a Viking name Toxteth, which means the camp of Toces.